 - Expand participation in water quality trading platforms to help develop efficient markets for phosphorus recovery.

 The Alliance has developed a state-by-state landscape analysis of biosolids and manure land application regulations as a resource for the phosphorus management community.
-We are also collating this information with publicly available datasets to produce a graphical, online tool for scenario development purposes using the ArcGIS Story Maps platform.
-Learn more about the biosolids and manure regulatory data in our webinar on the project.
-Get more information on converting animal waste to worth in our Phosphorus Forum panel discussion.
+This information is available alongside various contextualizing datasets on our graphical, online tool, called GIS-P. Learn more about the tool from this talk at our Phosphorus Forum.
+You may also learn more about converting animal waste to worth through our past Phosphorus Forum panel discussion.

 The membership of the Sustainable Phosphorus Alliance invites organizations in the Animal Agriculture Sector to participate in our activities to further the sector goals.